Q. What would I have to do to donate Semen ?

 Q. Advantage of being an egg donor

-A. By donating eggs to an infertile couple, you will be helping them to realize their dreams to having a family.
+A. By donating eggs to an infertile couple, you will be helping them to realize their dreams to have a family.
 This kind of gift is perhaps one of the most meaningful things one person can do for another.

 Q. What is embryo donation ?